pirsch-analytics/docs/docs/advanced/events.md

 ## Sending Events From Your Website

 Before you can send your first event, you need to add the JavaScript snippet to your website.
 It's different from the normal `pirsch.js` to reduce page load and keep the scripts lightweight.
-Navigate to the Settings page on the dashboard and select the **Integration** tab.
+Navigate to the settings page on the dashboard and select the **Integration** tab.
 Copy the code snippet for your domain and add it to the `head` section of each page you want to send events from.
 The snippet looks like this:

 ```HTML
 <script defer type="text/javascript" src="https://api.pirsch.io/pirsch-events.js"